JennyHuang19/voter-behavior/README.md

 * `STATEFIP`: state identification in FIP format
 * `AGE`: respondent age at their last birthday
 * `Presidential_Election_Status`: type of election
-  + presidential election, Midterm Following Incumbent President, or a Midterm Following New President
+  + Presidential election, Midterm Following Incumbent President, or a Midterm Following New President
 * `Is_Presidential_Election`: binary variable for whether the election was a presidential election

 [1] https://ipums.org/what-is-ipums